Q: What time do I need to be at the school for testing?

 A: If the child’s scores are below our benchmarks, they may not be admitted or might be admitted with some extra requirements to ensure academic success.

 Q: “My child makes A’s and B’s and is in Honor’s classes at his/her current school.
-My child also meets the Georgia standard on the CRCT.”
-Is the CHS entrance exam the same as the CRCT?
+My child also meets the Georgia standard on the Georgia Milestones.”
+Is the CHS entrance exam the same as the Georgia Milestones?

-A: The CRCT is a test developed for the state of Georgia Performance Standards.
+A: The Georgia Milestones is a test developed for the state of Georgia Performance Standards.
 It compares students’ performance across state standards.
 The ISEE is a standard assessment of skills that tests reasoning and achievement.
 It compares performance across other independent school students.

 Q: What kind of test preparation do you recommend?